redtree76/IS-403/index.md

 **1.2.2.
 Indoor Farming**

 Indoor farm refers to the cultivation of crops in a controlled and enclosed environment.
 (SFA, 2023)  It involves different methods such as vertical farming, hydroponics, aeroponics, and aquaponics.
 These allow for food to be produced year-round, more sustainably and safely.
-Locally, the efficient use of limited land and stable supply are crucial.
+(Kish, 2024) Locally, the efficient use of limited land and stable supply are crucial.
 The government has actively funded and supported indoor farms, albeit with limited success, as many continue to struggle due to high costs of operations, stringent regulations and a shortage of highly skilled labour.
 (Loh, 2024) Thus, the focus has shifted toward funding the adoption of advanced technology including automated farming equipment and infrastructure.
 (Begum, 2025a)

 **1.2.3.
 Why Indoor Farming Remains Essential**